ServerlessLLM/ServerlessLLM/examples/README.md

         ]
     }'
 ```
-You will then receive the response like:
+You will finally receive the response like:
 ```bash
 {
     "object": "list",